Anisometropia: Definition and treatments

 Prevalence of anisometropia

 Anisometropia typically develops in childhood.
-One large vision screening of preschoolers in the United States found that 0.6% to 0.7% of children (age 7 or under) had anisometropia of 1.0 D or more.
+One large vision screening study of preschoolers in the United States found that 0.7% of children (age 7 or under) had anisometropia of 1.00 D or more.

 However, a large Australian study of preschoolers (ages 6 months to 6 years) found a childhood anisometropia prevalence of 2.7%.

-Uncorrected anisometropia can lead to permanent amblyopia (lazy eye).
+Uncorrected anisometropia may lead to amblyopia (lazy eye).
 It has also been associated with an increased risk of strabismus.

 Anisometropia after cataract surgery